vktrgama/react-poc/README.md

-# This is my POC React App
+# Vktr Gama personal site

-POC project created to evaluate the following:
+This is my POC React App created to evaluate different technologies:

 - GraphQL implementation:
    - Extract data from an external API (Movie's Library) and present as a carousel in React